jsmith/school/bio1001/notes.md

 Although humans cannot degrade cellulose, bacteria and fungi produce *celluloses* that are able to break it down.
 Polysaccharides are often used by bacteria as a cover around their cell walls.

 ### Carbohydrate Communication
 Sugar (*glycan*) chains on the surface of cells are often used for intercellular communication.
-They can be linked covalently to the membrane (*glycolipids*) or to membrane bound proteins (glycoproteins).
+They can be linked covalently to the membrane (*glycolipids*) or to membrane bound proteins called *glycoproteins*.

 Different glycosidic linkages are possible as there many hydroxyl groups and two possible orientations.
 Vast amounts of *oligosaccharides* and polysaccharides can thus be built for communication purposes, in both linear and branched structures.